Avalanche powered by Wavelink

 3.Install and set up the Smart Device Remote Control Server (also called the Splashtop Gateway or Splashtop Center) and Smart Device Remote Control Desktop Client (also called Splashtop Enterprise).
 For information about these tasks, see the Splashtop Enterprise Guide.

 4.Obtain an SSL certificate for the Smart Device Remote Control Server.
-For information about certificates, see Importing SSL Certificates.
+For information about certificates, see Obtaining SSL Certificates.

 5.Create software payloads for the platform services and streamers.
-For information about software payloads, see Software Payload (Android/iOS).
+For information about software payloads, see Software Payload.

 6.Use smart device profiles to distribute the platform service software payloads to devices.